Tempted to eat wild blackberries on your next bushwalk? Hold up before you pick any – here’s what you need to know.

 To control the sprawling European blackberry shrub regular chemical spraying is carried out in our parks and reserves, and by councils across the state.

 The potentially poisonous chemical spray is absorbed into the plant through the leaves and, or, its roots.
 Doesn’t sound so appealing now does it?

 Foraging in SA

-In South Australia, under the National Parks and Wildlife Act, native and exotic plants cannot be removed from our parks and reserves without permission.
+In SA, under the National Parks and Wildlife Act, native and exotic plants cannot be removed from our parks and reserves without permission.

 So for those with the wild foraging urge, there are many spots outside of the state’s protected parks and reserves to go blackberry picking.

 These include wetter areas on the Eyre Peninsula, scattered locations along the Adelaide and Mount Lofty Ranges, as well as forests in the South East – with some isolated infestations in the Riverland, Kangaroo Island, the Mid North and Yorke Peninsula.
 But check first whether the wild weedy shrub has been sprayed!

 Even though it’s a declared weed, blackberry shrubs do provide a home for native animals, such as endangered southern brown bandicoots.

 When bandicoots and blackberry shrubs are both present, it’s important to make sure that blackberry removal is staged, so that there is always suitable habitat available.